microsoft/api-guidelines/azure/Guidelines.md

 *x-ms-error-code* | Response | [see Processing a REST Request](http://TODO:link-goes-here)
 Last-Modified | Response | (RFC1123) [see Optimistic Concurrency](http://TODO:link-goes-here)

-:white_check_mark: **DO** specify headers using kabob-casing.
+:white_check_mark: **DO** specify headers using kebab-casing.

 :white_check_mark: **DO** compare request header names using case-insensitivity

 :white_check_mark: **DO** compare request header values using case-sensitivity.
 Some exceptions exist: user-agent?, accept?, content-type?, RFC1123 dates, guids?.

-#### HTTP Methods & Idempotency
-Implementing services in an idempotent manner, with an "exactly once" semantic, enables developers to retry requests without the risk of unintended consequences.
 :ballot_box_with_check: **YOU SHOULD** properly handle all headers annotated in *italics*.
 In addition, each request / response header.

 :no_entry: **DO NOT** use "x-" prefix for headers, unless the header already exists in production.

+#### HTTP Methods & Idempotency
+Implementing services in an idempotent manner, with an "exactly once" semantic, enables developers to retry requests without the risk of unintended consequences.

-:warning: **YOU SHOULD NOT** using the POST method unless you can guarantee it can be implemented idempotently.
+:warning: **YOU SHOULD NOT** use the POST method unless you can guarantee it can be implemented idempotently.
 :white_check_mark: **DO** validate all query parameter and request header values.
 TODO: What to return on failure

 :white_check_mark: **DO** return the state of the resource after a PUT, PATCH, or GET operation with a ```200-OK``` or ```201-Created```.